tldr-pages/tldr/pages/common/mail.md

 > To send an email the message body is built from `stdin`.
 > More information: <https://manned.org/mail>.

-- Open an interactive prompt to check personal mail
+- Open an interactive prompt to check personal mail:

 `mail`